morgen-so/morgen-cw-sdk/README.md

 ...
 ```

-The above workflow ran live on Morgen’s server and the output and result was returned to the terminal.
+The above workflow ran locally and the output and result was returned to the terminal.

+To trigger the workflow on Morgen's server, there are two options:
+ - Call `.trigger()` on the workflow object in the script
+ - Call the HTTP endpoint that is provided after the workflow is uploaded (and
+   which stays the same for the lifetime of the workflow)
+   - This enables setting `httpParams` in the `trigger` object, by passing
+     either query parameters in a GET request or a JSON body in a POST request.

-__:warning: NOTE: Controlling triggers is on the roadmap but is not currently
+__:warning: NOTE: Controlling triggers is on the road-map but is not currently
 supported.__

 If you want your script to run every hour, you can provide extra triggers in the triggers array.
 See more details for how to configure your workflow here: [CW Docs](https://cw-docs.morgen.so/).